Skip to Content

 There are four lighthouse towers along the Banks.
 Ocracoke and Hatteras lighthouses are in the south and the Currituck and Bodie Island lighthouses stand toward the north end.

-hatteras light house in the outer banks
+Hatteras light house in the outer banks

 There’s no need to visit them all unless you really love lighthouses.
 But they are so integral to the islands’ history and culture—and they offer such amazing views—that you ought to visit and climb to the top of one.